 On the northeast corner of our property is our sports complex.
 We have every sport imaginable played on the landsports field as well as some awesome evening programs.
 There are also 3 Har-Tru tennis courts next to the landsports field for the campers to enjoy.

 Our oldest and most precious building on campus.
 Part of the original Camp Bear Wallah campus, The Pavilion was once used for performances as well as a meeting area.
 It overlooks Lake Chamois and the Danzig Gym, and is now where we have many Sunday services.
 A joyful noise is always made in this sweet spot.

 16) Boys’ Camp

 The map doesn’t do justice to the flight of stairs one must climb to reach it, but it IS a great workout for our boys!
 Boys’ Camp consists of 8 open air cabins, housing 6-10 boys (depending on their age) in bunk beds.
-Each cabin will have 2 counselors and at least 1 CIT.
+Each cabin will have 2 counselors and 1 CIT.
 Our adult to child ratio is 3:1 which allows for personal attention and the time to truly get to know your child.